adithya2208/Chess-Game-Limit/README.md

 ### Tilt preventer

-- Lock Lichess if you lose 50 rating points in a day
+- Lock Lichess if you lose 50 rating points in a day.
+- Coming soon!

 ## Known Issues

-- Can only limit the total number of games.
-Should be able to limit by game type such as Blitz/Bullet/Rapid.
+- Be able to limit by game type such as Blitz/Bullet/Rapid.
 - Count resets at midnight everyday.
-Should have a feature that determines reset time.
+Implement a feature that determines reset time.
 - Need to expand into Chess.com
-- Implement tilt preventer feature
+- Implement tilt preventer feature.
-- Integrate into Lichess UI using Javascript to display useful information
-- Iframe updates only after a refresh on a new day

 ## Credits